curl/curl/docs/CIPHERS.md

 `TLS_SM4_GCM_SM3` `TLS_SM4_CCM_SM3` `TLS_SHA256_SHA256` `TLS_SHA384_SHA384`.
 Usage of these cipher suites is not recommended.
 (The last two cipher suites are NULL ciphers, offering no encryption whatsoever.)

-### Schannel notes

-Schannel does not support setting individual TLS 1.3 cipher suites directly.
-To support `--tls13-ciphers` curl emulates it by adding or restricting algorithms to use.
-Due to this the specified order of preference of the cipher suites is not taken into account.

 ## TLS 1.2 (1.1, 1.0) cipher suites